 5. Head to France and look for work

 The final step in getting a job on a yacht like the Below Deck crew is to head to where the work is.

 Captains tend to only offer jobs to crew after they have met them in person, so you need to be in the right marinas at the right time.

-Generally speaking, superyachts will arrive in the Mediterranean between February and May to start the summer season.
+Superyachts will typically arrive in the Mediterranean between February and May to start the summer season.
 This would be the ideal time to head to a big superyacht marina, such as Antibes and look for work.

-Whilst in the marinas you will do ‘dockwalking’.
-This is essentially walking the docks where the yachts are moored, with CV in hand, and offering yourself to yacht captains and asking for day work to get experience.
+Whilst in the marinas, you will do ‘dock-walking’.
+This is essentially walking the docks where the yachts are moored with your CV in hand, offering your services to yacht captains and asking for day work to get experience.

-It’s important to have sorted your financial situation so you are able to spend a week or 2 in France looking for work.
+It’s important to have sorted out your financial situation too, so you can spend a week or two in France looking for work comfortably.

-98% of our Superyacht Course graduates find work when they are in Antibes, so after you’ve got all your qualifications, pack your bags and go for it!
+98% of our Superyacht Course graduates find work when they are in Antibes, so after you’ve got all your qualifications, get ready to pack your bags and go for it!